History of the Fountain

 Oregon Institute of Technology, 1947-1997, The First Fifty Years, vol. 11 of the Journal of the Shaw Historical Library, (1997)

 OVS, OTI, Oregon Tech: OREGON TECH’S FIRST 30 YEARS, 1946 – 1976 by Winston D. Purvine

 The Owler, OIT’s yearbook from 1950 to 1983.
-Copies are available for use at the Oregon Tech Main Library Access Services desk and in the Shaw Historical Library.
+Copies are available for use at through the University Archives and in the Shaw Historical Library.